CSE 509 Computer System Security

 Grading

 You will be handed homework problems sets in order to help you prepare for the exams.
-You will not have to submit solutions to these problem sets, but in order to encourage you to actually work out the problems, we will hold short quizzes in the class that test you on problems very similar to those in the problem sets.
+You will not have to submit solutions to these problem sets, but in order to encourage you to actually work out the problems, we may hold short quizzes in the class that test you on problems very similar to those in the problem sets.
 My intent is that quizzes require no preparation beyond solving problems in the associated homework problem set.
 In order to further reduce the stress involved in these quizzes, we automatically scale up your score in each quiz by a factor of 4/3, up to a maximum of 100%.

 Copying homework solutions or programming assignments from a fellow student or from the Internet, and all other forms of academic dishonesty, are considered serious offenses.
 They will be prosecuted to the maximum extent permitted by university policies.